AlexJReid/blog/content/posts/tinyblok/index.md

 **The temperature sensor quantizes to 1 deg C.** Polling faster than 1 Hz just gives you duplicates.
 Ironically quantization is already in place.
 A good early reminder that on-device, the sensor is usually the bottleneck, not the code.

 It is built with `make build`.
 A Python script runs as a CMake step before the Zig static lib is built, turning `patchbay.edn` into `main/rules.zig` automatically on every `make build`.
 The Zig-flavoured alternative would be a `comptime` EDN parser or Zig-based executable; instead a small Python script is boring and produces a `.zig` file you can read.
 Python was the right move.
-What's next?
-Doing something more interesting than forwarding temperature and Wi-Fi RSSI.

 The most satisfying bit: run `make build flash`, and it's running.
 From then on every time the board sees power it's on Wi-Fi, talking to the broker, and publishing conditioned data in a couple of seconds.

 What's next?
-Understanding failure modes and considering `request/reply` inbox pattern i.e. `nats req`.
+Definintely doing something more interesting than forwarding temperature and Wi-Fi RSSI.
+Understanding real failure modes, considering `request/reply` inbox pattern i.e. `nats req`.
 Ask the device a question directly through NATS or monoblok.
 Maybe this fits scenarios where you don't need a stream, or it is so rarely seen you miss it.
 Another obvious use is turning `pumps` off/on for remote debugging, forcing OTA updates, etc.

 Code is at [github.com/lexvicacom/tinyblok](https://github.com/lexvicacom/tinyblok); expect more than a few rough edges.
 You'll need [espressif/esp-idf](https://github.com/espressif/esp-idf) installing first.
 It's a chunky download but is really nice.